wanderwallet/wander-docs/api/intro.md

 The ArConnect Injected API provides extra functionalities in case you wish to utilize the user's wallet to its full extent securely.
 These features are not integrated in the `arweave-js` package, but can be useful to further customize your app.
 The above mentioned `window.arweaveWallet` object holds the api functions necessary for this.

-Each function is described in detail in the next following pages.
+Each function is described in detail in the following pages.

 {% hint style="danger" %}
 **Please remember:** to interact with the API, make sure that the `arweaveWalletLoaded` event has already been fired.
 Read more about that [here](events.md).